Cecil McVilly: Military career

-McVilly was picked for special service in Mesopotamia and in January 1918 set out for Basra in the Persian Gulf.
-He joined Dunsterforce on in March 1918, and took part in the defence of Baku on the Caspian Sea in August.
+McVilly was picked for special service in Mesopotamia and, in January 1918, set out for Basra in the Persian Gulf.
+He joined Dunsterforce in March 1918 and took part in the defence of Baku on the Caspian Sea in August.
 He was mentioned in dispatches on 21 February for special service in Mesopotamia.
 He was demobilised to Australia in March 1919.

 Post-war professional and rowing

-Post-bellum McVilly became a Captain on the reserve of officers of the Australian Military Forces.
-From 1919 he worked for the Repatriation Commission in Tasmania until in 1929 he was appointed Inspector of Charities in Victoria.
+Postbellum McVilly became a Captain on the reserve of officers of the Australian Military Forces.
+From 1919, he worked for the Repatriation Commission in Tasmania until, in 1929, he was appointed Inspector of Charities in Victoria.
 He became Chairman of the Victorian Hospitals and Charities Commission in 1948.

-In 1921 McVilly was selected in the six seat of the Tasmania men's eight which contested and placed second at the King's Cup at the 1921 Interstate Regatta.
+In 1921, McVilly was selected in the six seat of the Tasmania men's eight, which contested and placed second at the King's Cup at the 1921 Interstate Regatta.
 He then coached the Tasmanian King's Cup eights of 1925 (second place) and 1926 (victors).

-He was Honorary Auditor of the Derwent Rowing Club, Secretary of the Tasmanian Rowing Association and was Australia's sole selector for the 1928 Amsterdam Olympics, picking Bobby Pearce who won gold in the single sculls.
+He was the Honorary Auditor of the Derwent Rowing Club and the Tasmanian Rowing Association secretary.
+He was Australia's sole selector for the 1928 Amsterdam Olympics, picking Bobby Pearce who won gold in the single sculls.

 Personal and honours

 McVilly married Kathleen Agnes Williams in Hobart on 28 August 1915.
 They had twin daughters.
 On his retirement in 1953, he moved to Cowes, Phillip Island, where he died 11 years later aged 75.

-In 2015 Rowing Australia launched the McVilly-Pearce Pin, named after McVilly and Bobby Pearce, the first Australian rower to win an Olympic gold.
+In 2015, Rowing Australia launched the McVilly-Pearce Pin, named after McVilly and Bobby Pearce, the first Australian rower to win Olympic gold.
 Every Australian senior level representative rower is to receive a specially numbered pin to commemorate the first time they were honoured to represent Australia at an international regatta.